 Still from World’s Deadliest… by Nat Geo Animals on YouTube

-27. Stonefish – master of disguise
+27. Stonefish – Master of Disguise

 A stonefish with a textured, camouflaged body floats in deep blue water, blending in with the rocky environment.